Making Taxes Fairer

 - Update the sales tax credit that low-income Oklahomans receive on their income tax.
 This credit is designed to repay part of the sales tax on groceries and other essential items, which hits low-income taxpayers hardest.
 Oklahoma is one of just 14 states that charges sales taxes on groceries and one of only seven states that tax groceries at the full rate.
 The amount of the credit – $40 per person – has not increased since it was created in 1990.
 Increasing the amount of the credit, along with increasing the income eligibility to claim the credit, would be a targeted, fiscally responsible way of helping families in need keep pace with rising food costs.

-- Index the income levels at each How much tax is paid for each unit of activity being taxed.
-For example, a....
-Inflation affects all income taxpayers due to “bracket creep,” in which modest increase in pay may require the taxpayer to pay a higher tax rate.
+- Index the income levels at each tax rate.
+Inflation affects all taxpayers due to “bracket creep,” in which modest increase in pay may require the taxpayer to pay a higher tax rate.
 Oklahoma’s income tax would be lower for all taxpayers and more equitable to low-income taxpayers if it was indexed so that the income level at which a taxpayer reaches a higher rate increases each year along with inflation.
-Money received by a government entity.... impacts could be significant, but less than from recent cuts in the top tax rate.
-Currently, taxpayers hit the top income rate at $17,000 of taxable income for married households and single parents, and at $8,500 for single individuals.
+More aggressive tax reform yet would broaden the individual tax brackets so that the top income tax rate applies only to higher incomes.
+Revenue impacts could be significant, but less than from recent cuts in the top tax rate.
+Currently, taxpayers hit the top income rate of 5 percent at $24,900 of total income for married households and single parents, and at $13,550 for single individuals.
+The chart below shows most of most of Oklahoma’s neighbors have higher thresholds for the top rate and have increased those thresholds while Oklahoma’s has been nearly constant.

 - Raise the top income tax rate.
-Oklahoma’s 2016 top rate of 5.0 percent is lower than three of the six surrounding states with an income tax.
-Oklahoma should explore a higher top rate that applies only at much higher income levels than the current 5.0 percent rate.
+Oklahoma’s top rate of 5.0 percent is lower than four of the six surrounding states with an income tax.
+Oklahoma should explore a higher top rate that applies at higher income levels than the current top rate.

 - Provide property tax relief to low- and moderate-income renters.
 Much of the property tax on renters is passed along to tenants in the form of higher rent, but tenants have no tax relief.
 Oklahoma should consider joining the states that offer income taxpayers a renter’s property tax credit, which could be refundable for those who do not owe income tax.

 Tax fairness must be balanced with revenue adequacy.
-It would be counterproductive to make the fiscal gap worse by making taxes fairer.
+It would be counterproductive to make the tax system fairer by making the fiscal gap worse.
 Tax fairness should be part of an overall tax plan that keeps revenues neutral so as not to increase the challenges of providing adequate public services, while creating a tax system that treats all Oklahomans fairly.